Ceratophrys: Etymology

+Captivity

+In captivity, C. cranwelli and C. ornata are the most popular species, along with the "fantasy frog", a captive-produced hybrid between C. cranwelli and C. cornuta.
+These frogs can live in a terrarium with a floor area 8-10 times the size of the frog.
+They commonly cover themselves with substrate or just sit contentedly in the water.

 Lifespan

-The average lifespan of a Ceratophrys frog in the wild varies between 1 and 4 years, though in captivity and as pets, depending on diet and care, they may live 6 to 10 years and even longer.
+The average lifespan of a Ceratophrys frog in the wild varies between 1 and 4 years.
+In captivity and as pets, depending on diet and care, they may live up to 15 years.

+A Pacman frog owner, for example, who offers a roomy and well-kept home, feeds their frog a balanced diet of live insects, and routinely evaluates its health should anticipate their frog to live closer to the higher end of the lifetime range.

 Diet

 They are voracious eaters, often eating insects, small mammals (such as mice), fish, other frogs, and small reptiles.
-A fully grown female Argentine Horned Frog (females are generally larger than males) can easily eat a grown rat.
+A fully grown female Argentine horned frog (females are generally larger than males) can easily eat a grown rat.
+They are sit and wait predators.

 These frogs are also known to be cannibalistic, and have been known to eat their mates, even if they are larger than they are.
-It is advisable to isolate multiple frogs.

 Although these frogs can swallow animals almost half their size, they sometimes attempt to eat things larger than they are.
 Their teeth, as well as bony projections in the front of the jaw, can make it difficult for them to release prey after taking it in their mouth, in some cases leading to death by choking.

 They have a very sticky tongue which they use to catch prey and pull it into their jaws.

 Large individuals have bite forces comparable to those of mammalian predators.